 Establishing Type Of Space For Functionality –

 Establishing first how many parking spots are necessary for your industry is important.
 Getting an idea of how many spaces your lot will need for your type of facility/business is key.
-It will not only help to create a starting point for your plan, but it will also help to determine other possibilities to add to your parking lot design.
-Once number of spots needed is determined, the size of each space will need to be established (this will also vary based on the type of traffic expected).
+Once number of spots needed is determined, the size of each space will need to be established.
+This will also vary based on the type of traffic expected.
 Additionally, ADA regulations need to be a large part of your spacing consideration during the planning phase (signage, number of accessible spaces for size of lot, van accessibility, accessible isle, etc.).
 Consider all of this before you begin your parking lot design blueprint.

 Determining Effective Traffic Flow –

 The last thing you want is for your parking lot to deter customers and/or actually lose you money.
-If traffic flow and markings that indicate the flow in your lot are ineffective or not visible, those visiting your location will likely dread parking.
+If traffic flow and markings are ineffective or not visible, those visiting will likely dread parking.
 Especially if they cause traffic jams.
 This could result in customers not returning.
 Clearing indicating traffic directions in the most effective and safest way possible.
 Ideas for with signage, asphalt pavement markings, and parking barriers.
 Signage and markings include, yield and stop signs, crosswalks, accessible markings, traffic arrows, drive-thru directions, one-way signs, etc.